GameServerManagers/LinuxGSM-Docs/Don’t-Starve-Together:-Getting-your-Authentication-Token.md

 Here are the Dont Starve Together install guides.
 A Linux one is included.
-The setup is quite complicated but should work with LGSM with some configuration. http://steamcommunity.com/id/ToNiO44/myworkshopfiles/?section=guides&appid=322330
+There is a step within the guide about Authentication Tokens. http://steamcommunity.com/id/ToNiO44/myworkshopfiles/?section=guides&appid=322330

 # The Below instructions are out of date.